 In October of 2011, First Independent Bank was presented with the opportunity to purchase the State Bank of Lucan.
 On December 30, 2011, the merger was completed and Lucan added $40 million in assets and offered yet another location for our growing customer base.

 In March of 2013, two more offices were added to First Independent Bank with the purchase of Beardsley Bancshares, Inc. The Ruthton office was incorporated in 1917 as First Farmers & Merchants Bank with a name change to Buffalo Ridge State Bank in 1977 before being acquired by Beardsley Bancshares, Inc. in 1984.

-Our nine area Banks make up half of the family Bank partnership that Duke Pogatchnik operates with his brother, Bruce Pogatchnik.
+Our eight area Banks make up half of the family Bank partnership that Duke Pogatchnik operates with his brother, Bruce Pogatchnik.
 The northern Minnesota side of the business includes a chartered Bank in Finlayson with locations in nearby Willow River, Barnum, Cromwell, Deer River, Floodwood, Grand Rapids, Sandstone, Askov, Kerrick, Hinkley and Park Rapids.